54yyyu/hpml_of3/TESTING.md

 # TESTING

 ## Output of the tests
 All of the tests are done on an NVIDIA L4.
+To test it out, go into tests/ and run each command separately, alternatively, use the provided bash script `run_all_tests.sh`
 ```bash
 # List of tests
 python mlp_forward_compare.py